 How Does Stash Invest Work?

-In order to open up an account with Stash, you need to provide your Social Security number and evidence of US citizenship, along with information to link your bank account.
+In order to open up an account with Stash, you need to provide your Social Security number and information to link your bank account.
 You must be at least 18 years old in order to open an account.
-The service is available only in the US, though there are plans to take it international.
+The service is available only in the U.S., though there are plans to take it international.

-Your risk level, either conservative, moderate or aggressive, is determined based on your age, your investment time horizon and your investment goals.
+Your risk level, either conservative, moderate or aggressive, is determined based on your age, your investment time horizon, and your investment goals.
 Each risk level has its own recommended investments.
-This is exactly what other robo-advisors do, except Stash offers a lot more investment options than the competition.
-You will be given a choice of about 30 investments consistent with your risk level, from which you choose for your investments.
+This is exactly what other robo advisors do, except Stash offers a lot more investment options than the competition.
+You will be given a choice of investment themes consistent with your risk level.

-Once you have provided the required information, which should take no more than a few minutes, you can download the Stash Invest app.
+Once you have provided the required information, which should take no more than a few minutes, you can start investing.

-As is the case with other investment platforms, your linked bank account will need to be verified using a micro deposit.
+You can link your bank account directly with your bank login and password, or connect with your account and routing numbers.
+As is the case with other investment platforms, if you choose to link with your account and routing numbers, your linked bank account will need to be verified using a micro deposit.
 Stash will make a very small deposit into your bank account, which you will need to verify.
 This process could take up to six business days.

-- More Investment Options — Most robo-advisors and microsavings services construct investment portfolios using a group of between six and 12 ETFs.
-Stash gives you the option to invest in up to 30 individual investments but selects them from among thousands of ETFs and also includes individual stock recommendations.
+- More Investment Options — Most robo advisors and micro-investing services construct investment portfolios using a group of between six and 12 ETFs.
+Stash gives you the option to invest in many investment themes but selects them from among thousands of ETFs and also includes individual stock recommendations.

 - Low Minimum Deposit — You can open an account for less than what it will cost you for a Happy Meal at McDonald’s.

 The fact you can diversify your holdings with such a small amount of money is an incredible advantage to the very small investor.
-And they provide professional investment advice, including specific investment recommendations.
+And Stash provides professional investment advice, including specific investment recommendations.
 This enables you to be involved in the investment process in a hands-on way; you can learn as you go, always assisted by the advisory service.

-Stash could be the perfect investment app if they offered more competitive fees with larger deposits.
-While the service is very cost effective on smaller accounts, you might want to consider alternatives when looking for more advanced investment options at a possibly cheaper rate.
+Stash could be the perfect investment app if it offered more competitive fees with smaller deposits.
+The service is very cost effective on larger accounts.